-Rationale: Crew health and safety, in accordance with priorities and implementation of NASA's Human Research Program.
+Rationale: Crew health and safety, in accordance with priorities and implementation of

 Objective Sci-D-16: Evaluate consequences of long-duration exposure to lunar gravity on the human musculo-skeletal system.

 Experiences with muscle atrophy and bone loss due to prolonged exposure to microgravity have necessitated the development of counter-measures to ensure crew health.
 What is the rate at which these conditions progress in 1/6 g?
 Are countermeasures still necessary; which countermeasures and how much exercise time is required?